lastres0rt/problem-solution-response/README.md

 # Problem-Solution-Response (PSR)
 A single-page web app coded for the folks at NOVA Job Center's ProMatch.

 An app designed to help people generate PSR (Problem-Solution-Response) stories for job interviews and resume crafting.
+Create a variety of PSR stories to nip those frustrating interview questions in the bud!

 ##Inspiration